newell/sstc/README.md

 # sstc
-Half-bridge Solid State Tesla Coil
+This project is my designe of a half-bridge Solid State Tesla Coil (SSTC).

-A half-bridge solid-state Tesla coil (SSTC) is a type of Tesla coil that uses modern semiconductor devices such as MOSFETs or IGBTs to generate high-frequency alternating current (AC) and high voltages.
+An SSTC is a type of [Tesla coil](https://en.wikipedia.org/wiki/Tesla_coil) that uses modern semiconductor devices such as MOSFETs or IGBTs to generate high-frequency alternating current (AC) and high voltages.
 The term "half-bridge" refers to the specific configuration of the power electronics used in the coil.

 ## How Half-Bridge SSTCs Work